by Bethany Hayes

 Preventing and Treating Damping Off

 There is no cure for plants that have damping off, but you can prevent the problem from happening at all.
 Using small fans to increase air circulation and using sterilize potting soil are just a few ways to fight damping off.

 Clavibacter michniganesis causes this bacterial infection.
 It occurs naturally; it’s easy to bring it into your garden on different tools or previously infected plants.
 Water splashes the bacteria onto the plant, and once the bacteria find an open sore or wound, it infects the plant.

 It’s easy to mistake bacterial canker for cloudy spot disease.

-It starts as yellow dots on ripening red tomatoes.
+It starts as yellow dots on ripening red tomato fruits.
 If you have a magnifying glass, a close inspection of those dots will show that they have dark rims around each of the spots.
 That’s one way to tell bacterial canker vs. cloudy spot disease.

 Preventing and Treating Bacterial Canker